How a full stack monitoring solution helped our enterprise customer pinpoint the cause of slowness in AWS Cloud

 The Initial Alert

-The CPU usage of the VM hosting the key application had spiked all of a sudden around 5 am and remained high for several hours:
+The CPU usage of the AWS EC2 VM hosting the key application had spiked all of a sudden around 5 am and remained high for several hours:

 At this time, application performance also suffered.
 This was evident from eG Enterprise’s synthetic monitoring capability that the customer had configured to proactively detect issues before real users experience issues.
 Initially when the problem started, application response time was poor.
 Over time, you see gaps in the response time in the graph in Figure 2 because the application became unavailable.